Fuasmattn/window-management/README.md

 Prototype for autodiscovery of screens and support browser window management.

+## Demo
+Checkout the code and run with a webserver or see [Live Demo](https://fuasmattn.github.io/window-management/).
+Open Developer Console for Info Logs and connect additional monitors.

 ## Compatibility

 Builds upon the ScreenDetails API - check the compatibility table.